leklund/leklund.github.io/source/_posts/2015-03-17-managing-rewrites-for-a-rails-app-on-heroku-with-nginx-plus-phusion-passenger.markdown

 I would recommend adding any custom configuration to another file.
 Just after the ```server {``` line add

     include '<%= app[:root] %>/config/nginx_custom_config.conf';

+Create this file in the config directory of your app and add all of your rewrite rules and custom directives to this file.

 If you are using this to perform rewrites and you are running on Heroku, this needs to be included